Patrick-Ohlson/FrankMocap2FBX/README.md

 # FrankMocap2FBX
 A brain dump for my FrankMocap explorations
+(Will add interesting links below)

 I stumbled upon https://github.com/facebookresearch/frankmocap, these are my links and notes, use and abuse